scottcolfer/scottcolfer.github.io/_posts/2018-05-14-public-service.md

 *Here is a summary of Louise and Kate's work, in the form of three principles to help us understand what an end-to-end public service is - I've made a couple of tweaks so that it fits my context but it's mainly a copy, paste, and summary of two of their posts.*

-## Principle 1: a service helps a user to do something that needs to be done
+## Principle 1: A service helps a user to do something that needs to be done

 To a user, a service is simple.
 It’s something that helps them to do something - like learn to drive, buy a house, or become a childminder.
 It’s an activity that needs to be done.